OberlinExCo/OberlinExCo.github.io/index.md

 ## We Are Updating Our Website!

-We are adding more resources for those interested in ExCo!
+We are adding more information for those interested in ExCo!
 Look under the Resources tab to read more about ExCo.